angarsky/diveintopython/learn/classes/static_class.md

 In this example, we created a `Person` class with a **class variable** called `count` that will track the number of instances of the class created.
 We also created a **Python class static method** called `total_people` that will return the total number of people created.
 We can call this static method directly from the class.

-## How to Call a Static Method in a Python Class
+## How to Call a Static Method in a Class

-To call a static method in a Python class, you need to define a static method using a built-in decorator `@staticmethod`.
+To call a static method in a class, you need to define a static method using a built-in decorator `@staticmethod`.
 A static method doesn't require any instance to be called, instead, it is associated with the class itself.

 ```python
 ### Example 1